danahynes/KillSwitch/Pi/Services/README.md

 #KillSwitch services

-Service for KillSwitch at bootup/shutdown
+bootup/shutdown services for KillSwitch on the Pi

+# -)